-We call a representation $\rho$ admissible, if $\rho(\gamma)$ is diagonalizable for every parabolic element $\gamma \in \rG.$ In that case, we call the associated vvaf to be an admissible vvaf.
-Now if we take $\rH$ to be a finite index subgroup of $\rG,$ then any representation $\rho$ of $\rH$ can be induced to a representation $\widetilde{\rho}$ of $\rG.$ It turns out that, a vvaf $\X(\tau)$ of $\rH$ associated to $\rho$ can also be induced to a vvaf $\widetilde{\X}(\tau)$ of $\rG$ associated to $\widetilde{\rho}.$ In~\cite{Bajpai2019} the first author showed that, the induction of an admissible representation is admissible and hence the induced function $\widetilde{\X}(\tau)$ is also a weakly holomorphic admissible vvaf associated to the induced representation.
-We are mainly interested in the case when $\rho$ is not necessarily admissible and all eigenvalues of $\rho(\gamma)$ are unitary for every parabolic element $\gamma\in \rG$.
-In~\cite{BBF}, the authors explained the necessity behind assuming the eigenvalues to be unitary.
-In the literature, such a representation is called logarithmic representation, and any associated vvaf $\X(\tau)$ is called as \emph{logarithmic vector-valued automorphic form}.
-Knopp and Mason~\cite{KM2011, KM2012} and Gannon~\cite{Gannon1} studied this case when $\rG$ is the modular group.
+We call a representation $\rho$ admissible if $\rho(\gamma)$ is diagonalizable for every parabolic element $\gamma \in \bar{\rG}.$ In that case, we call the associated vvaf an admissible vvaf.
+Now if we take $\bar{\rH}$ to be a finite index subgroup of $\bar{\rG},$ then any representation $\rho$ of $\bar{\rH}$ can be induced to a representation $\widetilde{\rho}$ of $\bar{\rG}.$ It turns out that, a vvaf $\X(\tau)$ of $\bar{\rH}$ associated to $\rho$ can also be induced to a vvaf $\widetilde{\X}(\tau)$ of $\bar{\rG}$ associated to $\widetilde{\rho}$, see Section~\ref{sec:liftinduction}.
+In short, vvaf $\widetilde{\X}(\tau)$, which is a lift of vvaf $\X(\tau)$ will be referred to as \emph{lifted form} throughout the article.
+In~\cite{Bajpai2019}, the first author showed that the induction of an admissible representation is admissible.
+Hence, the induced function $\widetilde{\X}(\tau)$ is also a weakly holomorphic admissible vvaf associated with the induced representation.
+We are primarily interested in the case when $\rho$ is not admissible.
+We furthermore assume that any eigenvalue of the image by $\rho$ of a parabolic element is unitary, a technical condition that will be explained in Section~\ref{sec:results}.
+A fundamental example of a non-admissible $\rho$ verifying the unitary condition is the defining representation $\Gamma\rightarrow\mathrm{GL}_2(\mathbb{C})$.
+Vector-valued automorphic forms satisfying both of these conditions are called \emph{logarithmic vector-valued automorphic forms}.
+Knopp and Mason~\cite{KM2011, KM2012} and Gannon~\cite{Gannon1} studied this case when $\bar{\rG}$ is the modular group.
 Recently, the authors studied them for any Fuchsian group of the first kind in~\cite{BBF}.
-In this article, we want to say what happens to logarithmic vector-valued automorphic forms after lifting them.

-In this article, a vector-valued meromorphic function on $\h$ is called a weakly holomorphic vector-valued automorphic form (abbreviated as vvaf in what follows) if it satisfies certain functional and cuspidal properties with respect to associated representation.
+In this article, we discuss what happens to logarithmic vector-valued automorphic forms after lifting them.
+We shall work with the Fuchsian groups of the first kind $\bar{\rG}$, and group $\rG \subset \mr{SL}_2(\R)$, where $\bar{\rG}$ denotes the image of $\rG$ by the natural map $\mr{SL}_2(\R) \longrightarrow \mr{PSL}_2(\R)$.
+To prepare ourselves for further discussions, we provide a quick example of a logarithmic vvaf.